Contact A Lawyer

 The use of bisphosphonates like Fosamax was found to increase the risk of bone necrosis nearly three times.
 In addition to the jaw, Fosamax side effects were linked to osteonecrosis of the shoulder, osteonecrosis of the hip and osteonecrosis of the knee.
 This could result in severe pain and problems with mobility.

-FOSAMAX THIGH BONE BREAKS: A number of individuals have reported suffering rare and unexplained femur fractures on Fosamax, which can occur after no apparent trauma.
+FOSAMAX FEMUR FRACTURES: A number of individuals have reported suffering rare and unexplained femur fractures on Fosamax, which can occur after no apparent trauma.

 A study published in the May/June 2008 issue of the Journal of Orthopedic Trauma found a pattern of femur fractures among Fosamax users that was 98% specific to the osteoporosis drug, involving low-energy fractures that were typically caused by falls from a standing height or less.
 The study also found that the average duration of Fosamax use was longer among those who had signs of these specific femur fractures than those who did not.